fbpx

 Water and drainage

-Everything in moderation and this certainly applies to fertilising echeverias.
-Conservative applications of organic fertilisers throughout the growing season (spring and summer) will speed up the growth of plants.
+Another hotly contended belief is that echeverias should not be fertilised.
+We strongly believe in everything in moderation and this certainly applies to fertilising echeverias.
+Conservative applications of organic or chemical fertilisers throughout the growing season (spring and summer) will speed up the growth of plants.
 Too much fertiliser, water or shade will cause your plants to grow too vigorously and they will lose their attractive shape and colour, resulting in unrecognisable, bland green plants.

 Growing mediums

-Soil mixtures for echeverias are varied and will depend much on the environmental factors of your growing area as well as your particular watering habits.
+Soil mixtures for echeverias are as varied as the gardeners who collect them, and depend much on the environmental factors of your growing area as well as your particular watering habits.
 But as already mentioned, drainage and aeration are the keys to success.
-We recommend using a good quality potting soil cut with very sharp river sand (swimming pool filter sand works well) blended with a small amount of fertiliser.
+We recommend using a good quality potting soil cut with very sharp river sand (swimming pool filter sand works well) blended with a little of whatever fertiliser you prefer.

 Beware the frost